dzuk-mutant/blockchain/info/faq.md

 ### You can't tell if someone has a particular ideology or belief or not.

-**No, but that's not what I'm interested in.
-I'm interested in what people do.**
+**No, but that's not what I specicially look for.
+I look at what people do.**

 For all I care, you can be the most hateful person imaginable, but if you keep it to yourself and don't post an ounce of it, I would have no interest in your server.
 Furthermore, I wouldn't be able to tell.

-I'm well aware that not everyone who posts shitty things does it knowingly, that's not the point. **For my purposes, your intent doesn't matter, but your actions do.**
+I'm well aware that not everyone who posts hate speech are 100% aware of what they are doing, but it's not the intent that matters, it's the fact that the action occurred in the first place and what the effects of that speech are.

-If you find doing particular things acceptable, for whatever reason, you will be on the blocklist, and only by understanding why that was a bad thing to do and stop doing those things will you ever not be on the list.
+**If you find doing particular things acceptable, for whatever reason, you will be on the blocklist, and only by understanding why that was a bad thing to do and stop doing those things will you ever not be on the list.**

 ----